dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - Things.java : contains all your Thing UID as static String, with label as their javadoc.
 Also contains methods to directly get the Thing. (see [example](#itemsandthings))
 - Actions.java : contains strongly typed, ready to use methods, to get the actions available on your things. (see [example](#actions))
 <a id="java223script"></a>
 - Java223Script.java : this abstract class will come **very** handy.
 In fact, it is so handy that all your scripts should inherit it !
-It already contains all OpenHAB inputs variables, as well as some other useful shortcuts.
+It already contains all openHAB inputs variables, as well as some other useful shortcuts.
 Take a look at it.

 As these files are no more, no less, standard Java223 library files, and you can of course use them as candidates for auto-injection in your script.
-Be careful though, do not use the variable names `items`, `things`, or `actions`, as they are already reserved as OpenHAB input values for the ItemRegistry, ThingsRegistry, and ScriptThingActions respectively.
+Be careful though, do not use the variable names `items`, `things`, or `actions`, as they are already reserved as openHAB input values for the ItemRegistry, ThingsRegistry, and ScriptThingActions respectively.
 As a reference, in the super handy Java223Script helper abstract class, we are using `_items`, `_things`, `_actions` for them.

 **Tip : all your scripts, *including libraries*, can extend the `Java223Script` class.
-This way they will automatically obtain easy access to all OpenHAB inputs, to some shortcuts, etc.**
+This way they will automatically obtain easy access to all openHAB inputs, to some shortcuts, etc.**

 <a id="helperrules"></a>